ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 accompanied by an additional package (e.g., `coreutils` in Debian) providing those.

+- Tale of Yarik & Perl

+Unlike GUI integrated environments with lots of functionality exposed in menu items and icons, shell is truly a "black box", which has a lot of powerful features which you need to discover first to be able to use it efficiently.

 In this part we will first get familiarized with basic (and possibly advanced) features of a shell and shell scripting, and then review aspects which particularly relate to reproducibility, as a principle